 Guidelines for distribution approval for soliciting member participation in scholarly inquiry within the field of academic advising

 NACADA encourages member research within the field of academic advising.
 As such NACADA approves all research surveys distributed to association members prior to survey development and distribution.
-The formal approval process for distribution of scholarly inquiry (research) surveys is outlined below.
-Applicants are highly encouraged to apply for consideration at least six months prior to intended survey distribution date.
+The formal approval process for the distribution of scholarly inquiry (research) surveys is outlined below.
+Applicants are highly encouraged to apply for consideration at least six months prior to the intended survey distribution date.

 1. A priori requirements

 - At least one researcher (preferably the Principal Investigator) must have been a NACADA member for at least two years at the time the proposal is submitted.
-(If no-one on the research team meets this condition, the researcher could consider asking a current NACADA member to join the project.)
+(If no one on the research team meets this condition, the researcher could consider asking a current NACADA member to join the project.)